kcotias/react-native-animated-progress/README.md

 Need a lightweight and easy-to-use Progress Bar?
 Here it is!

-A cross-platform Progress Bar component which supports gestures.
+A cross-platform Progress Bar component with different customize options.

 ![](example.gif)